SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 <a name="143"></a>
 ##### Set supported software types (143)

-Set supported software types of the device.
+Set the supported software types of the device.
 Ignores empty elements.
-Empty list removes c8y_SupportedSoftwareTypes fragment entirely.
+An empty list removes the `c8y_SupportedSoftwareTypes` fragment entirely.

 |Position|Parameter|Mandatory|Type|
 |:-------|:-------|:-------|:---|